 We don’t want people who “live to work”.
 Workaholism is toxic and often leads to burnout.
 We strive to maintain a healthy work/life balance, to “work to live” a great life, and to grow as professionals within the company.

 Creating personal connections is essential to having a safe space full of support and empathy for teammates.

 In terms of our communication, we adhere to the contributor covenant v2.0, not just for our open source projects, but also for any interaction we have with team members: CODE_OF_CONDUCT.md

 We value interesting challenges more than high-paying contracts.
 We are in the problem-solving business for real companies.
 We won’t work on cool-sounding solutions looking for a problem that doesn’t exist.

 We will only work with businesses and entrepreneurs who have real problems.
 The only way to be great problem solvers is to understand and believe in our clients’ businesses.

 This leads to satisfying work and a sustainable environment.
 It helps everyone on our team increase their knowledge and share their knowledge.
 We aim to be a team led by passion.
 This, in turn, relates to one of our other main values; continuous improvement.

 The value of our team will always be higher than the sum of the value of each team member.
 There is value in team synergy and our interactions.
 In sports, team work beats raw talent every time.
 This applies equally in our work environment.

-We won't let geographical boundaries stop us from hiring the best person for the job.
-As long as our team members can communicate properly, distance won't be an issue.
+We don’t let geographical boundaries stop us from hiring the best person for the job.
+As long as our team members can communicate properly during client hours, distance shouldn’t be an issue.

 Open by Default